 Sometimes I could see smoke come from the drill bit when I drill the wood.
 This is common for woodworking and metal drilling with high speed, and it is not a problem.
 Normally this can happen with the hardwoods.
 I was able to line up the reason for drill overheating as well as drill bit smoking.

-Reasons for the Drill Overheating
+What are the Reasons for Drill Overheating?

-01. Too much Pressure
+1. Apply Too much Pressure on the Drill

-02. Cover the Ventilation Holes
+2. Cover the Ventilation Holes of the Drill

 This is the biggest mistake that we make.
 Normally when we are drilling, we do not focus on the ventilation of the tool.
 We try to complete the work quickly.
 Therefore we may cover the ventilation holes with our hands.
 Then inside can be too much heat and it will be overheating.

 Probably we do not know which drill is suitable for which work.
 We try to do the job with the drill beside us.
 Sometimes its torque is not enough for that job.
 We have to apply more pressure to do that.
 That is like overloading the drill.
-Its efficiency and workload are maximum and unable to work properly.
+Its efficiency and workload are maximum and it is unable to work properly.
 The result is overheating.
-Use correct torque and the proper run drill machine.
+Use the correct torque and the proper run drill machine.

 In the drill machine, there are both electrical as well as mechanical parts.
 When there is an electrical path, damaged current can be leaked, and the circuits, coils can be short.
 Due to this, it can overheat.
 Sometimes it can affect the user as well.